NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/README.md

   - TimeoutPrecommitVote: The maximum time for waiting more PrecommitVote.
 This is set to 1 seconds initially.
   - TimeoutFactor: This is the factor used to extend the above timeouts after each round.
 More specifically, TimeoutX in   - round R = TimeoutX * TimeoutFactorR.
 TimeoutFactor is set to 1.5.
 ### Block header
-We set two fields below to constants.
+We set the following two fields to constants.
   - difficulty: Always set to 1.
   - nonce: Always set to 0.

-### Consensus proof
+### Proof of Consensus
-For inserting a block and synchronization, a block should have a Precommit Lockset that includes a **Quorum**, to proof that the block is validated by consensus process.
+For inserting a block and synchronization, a block should have a Precommit Lockset that includes a **Quorum**, to prove that the block is validated by the consensus process.

 # Future work
-Currently the validator set is not managed efficiently.
-We will develop a better way for it.
+Currently the validator set is fixed when starting geth.
+We plan to add some mechanisms to allow dynamic changes of validators.